From the American Nurses Association: "To innovate is to put new ideas into practice or existing ideas into practice in new ways."

 No, but they need to be from someone who knows you well and can speak to the reason your idea is innovative, and endorse your ability to lead and complete this innovation in the time frame.
 If you are in an organization you might want to consider having at least one of the references come from someone in your organization who might also be able to champion your idea.

 Canada Revenue Agency requires that funds paid to an individual must be declared as income.
+Expenses can be charged against the income; receipts will be necessary for the CRA.
 If there is an organization or company that can receive the award funds, the T4A form will not be issued.